baremetal-engine/Multicore/README.md

 ## 🎯 Mission

-Multicore exists to ensure multiplayer games remain accessible, moddable, and playable—long after official servers disappear.
+Multicore exists to ensure multiplayer games remain accessible, moddable, and playable—forever.

 It provides a clean, modular foundation for developers and fans to build, extend, and host online play infrastructure without centralized dependency.